sharetribe/flex-docs/src/docs/howto-messaging/edit-email-templates-with-flex-cli/index.md

 updated: 2023-10-18
 category: how-to-messaging
 ingress:
-  This tutorial shows you how to edit email templates using the Flex Command-line interface.
+  This tutorial shows you how to edit email templates using the Sharetribe Command-line interface.
 skills: basic command line, text editing
 published: true
 ---